 Do not place a second function/function block directly next to an existing one.
+Leave a column between them and use wires or contacts/coils to make the required connections.

 NE function incorrectly placed directly next to the AND function.